IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

 *want* to test unexpected sequences of actions, and indeed, this is part of the strength of property-based testing.
-But there are some actions--like trying to give the game :term:`token` to a wallet before it has been forged--that are not even interesting to test.
+But there are some actions--like trying to give the game :term:`token` to a wallet before it has been minted--that are not even interesting to test.
 These are the cases that we rule out by defining preconditions for actions; the effect is to prevent such test cases ever being generated.